LorenzSchueler/dist-iter/README.md

 Implications:
 - elements can (and likely will) be reordered
 - if the next adapter makes no progress the dist adapter will also make no progress once all worker ranks have finished their current work and wait for the send call to return
-- work imbalance is no issue because if a rank takes longer to finish chunks it will just process fewer
+- work imbalance is no issue because if a rank takes longer to finish chunks, it will just process fewer of them

 The `main` function has to be annotated with `#[dist_iter::main]`.
 This macro essentially moves the code from `main` into a `master` function.